 - Fall prevention to help prevent fractures.

 People who develop osteoporosis from another condition should work with their health care provider to identify and treat the underlying cause.
 For example, if you take a medication that causes bone loss, your doctor may lower the dose of that medication or switch you to another medication.
-If you have a disease that requires long-term glucocorticoid therapy, such as rheumatoid arthritis or chronic lung disease, you can also take certain medications approved for the prevention or treatment of osteoporosis associated with aging or menopause.
+If you have a disease that requires long-term glucocorticoid therapy, such as rheumatoid arthritis or chronic lung disease, you can also take certain medications approved for the prevention or treatment of osteoporosis.

 An important part of treating osteoporosis is eating a healthy, balanced diet, which includes: